MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L01_Pages.md

 1. In the permissions requested dialog, click **Accept**.

-1. Your user has been added to the portal site.
+Your user has been added to the portal site.

 ### Task 1.3 - Review the Portal Management model-driven app

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.

-1. Make sure you are in the **Practice** environment.
+1. Make sure you are in your **Practice** environment.

 1. Select **Apps**.